fairscape/REDCapDataDictionaryConverter/README.md

 ```

 In this example, we first import the RedCapSchema class.
 We then create an instance of RedCapSchema by providing a schema name and description.
 The parse_schema_csv method is used to read and parse the REDCap data dictionary CSV file.
 Finally, the save_to_json method saves the converted schema in JSON-LD format to the specified output path.

+## Contribution

+If you'd like to request a feature or report a bug, please create a [GitHub Issue](https://github.com/fairscape/RedCapSchema/issues) using one of the templates provided.

+## License

+This project is licensed under the terms of the MIT license.